InduSubramanian/CovidCare/README.md

 - **Covid Bed Availability**

 	In case of severe infection, the patient may need to be admitted to a hospital for further care and treatment.
-The links of websites (state-wise), regularly updated by Government Organisation, available in the Helplines would prove to be very useful.
+The links of websites (state-wise), regularly updated by Government Organisations, available in the Helplines would prove to be very useful.

 	<img src='gifs/bed.gif' width=200 height=400>